Luksoverse/docs.luksoverse.io/docs/node-guide/1-node-machine.md

 ## Step 1 - Install Ubuntu Server

-This guide will follow the steps for Ubuntu 22.04 LTS **Server** as our node operating system, and we will interact with the node remotely from a personal computer/laptop.
+This guide will follow the steps for Ubuntu 22.04 LTS **Server or Desktop** as our node operating system, and we will interact with the node remotely from a personal computer/laptop.

 You have the option to install the desktop version of Ubuntu and operate the node like a desktop computer with a keyboard, mouse and monitor attached.
 However, there are a number of reason to choose a server installation for you node.